 These monuments, that today appear naked, were richly decorated with paintings, furniture and jewelry.
-We have some colored drawings done more than fifty years ago and that copied the large murals -today almost entirely lost- that decorated the walls of San Julian de los Prados.
+We have some colored drawings done more than fifty years ago and that copied the original large murals -today almost entirely lost- that decorated the walls of San Julian de los Prados.
 Other decorations found in San Miguel de Lillo, with human figures, prelude the expressionistic violence that a century later will be develop in Mozarabic miniatures.
 But only the fantastic pieces of Asturian goldsmiths that have survived to this date can give us an idea of the magnificence and richness of this small kingdom in constant struggle with Muslims and Vikings.

 The oldest known piece of Pre-Romanesque Asturian jewelry is the Cross of the Angels that Alfonso II ordered to handcraft in 808 for the Oviedo Cathedral.
 More elegant and sumptuous is the Victory Cross, donated by Alfonso III in 908.
 Its green and red gemstones, mixed with enamel, roam its golden arms covered in granulated filigree* similar to those of the Carolingian jewelry.
 Like the Victory Cross and contemporary to it, is the box of relics of the Cathedral of Astorga.
 Finally, the last known piece of this series of fabulous jewelry is the famous Agate Box that King Fruela II gave as a gift for the Cathedral of Oviedo in 903.
 The wise use of veined onyx, its enamels in two shades of blue and ruby-red, the gemstones and metal reliefs evoke a barbarian luxury that relates it to the Visigoth tradition even more directly than what was observed in the Asturian Pre-Romanesque architecture.